bezmoradi/tutorials/go/scope.md

 }
 ```

-When it comes to block-level scope, we can be even restrictive than the scope of a function block:
+When it comes to block-level scope, we can be even more restrictive than the scope of a function:

 ```go
 func main() {